-In addition, the District continued to partner with the MPCA in 2019 on the Lower Minnesota River Watershed Restoration and Protection Strategy (WRAPS) and Riley Purgatory Bluff Creek and Nine Mile Creek watersheds TMDL (including nutrient impaired lakes and E. coli in streams).
+In addition, the District continued to partner with the MPCA in 2019 on the Lower Minnesota River Watershed Restoration and Protection Strategy (WRAPS) and Riley Purgatory Bluff Creek and Nine Mile Creek Watersheds TMDL (including nutrient impaired lakes and E. coli in streams).

-Also, in 2019 the District undertook a District-wide groundwater surface water interaction analysis to better understand the impacts of groundwater on lake, wetland and stream hydrology, and identify and map areas in the watershed for potential groundwater recharge as well as limitations to recharge capacity.
+Also, in 2019 the District undertook a District-wide groundwater surface water interaction analysis to better understand the impacts of groundwater on lake, wetland and stream hydrology, and identify and map areas in the watershed for potential (and limitations to) groundwater recharge.
 This included meeting with each of the District's partner cities to share the findings and highlight areas within the city that have the highest potential for stormwater infiltration where the District would be willing to fund or partner on projects that go beyond compliance.
 The groundwater surface water interaction study is available at: ninemilecreek.org/wp-content/uploads/Groundwater-Surface-Water-Interaction-Study.pdf.